ioBroker/ioBroker.vis.cordova/README.md

 ![CC BY-NC License](https://github.com/GermanBluefox/DashUI/raw/master/images/cc-nc-by.png)

-It is **prohibited** to publish this app or modifications of this app in any kind of mobile application stores (Google App Store, Amazon App Store, ...).
+It is **prohibited** to publish this app or modifications of this app in any kind of mobile application stores (Google App Store, Amazon App Store, ...) or make possible to download the app from some online resources (forums, web sites, ...).
-Even if the name of the app is modified and it is free of charge you **may not** publish it.
+Even if the name of the app is modified and it is free of charge you **may not** publish it or let others to use it.

 Short content:
 Licensees may copy, distribute, display and perform the work and make derivative works based on it only if they give the author or licensor the credits in the manner specified by these.
-Licensees may copy, distribute, display, and perform the work and make derivative works based on it only for noncommercial purposes.
+Licensees may copy, distribute, display, and perform the work and make derivative works based on it only for personal purposes.
-(Free for non-commercial use).
+(Free for personal use).